A quantum embedding theory in the screened Coulomb interaction: Combining configuration interaction with GW/BSE

 where $\omega \equiv E - E_0$ and $\Delta$, which is on the scale of a correlation energy, is related to the calculation of $E_0^{\mr}$.
-Our dynamical configuration interaction (DCI) Hamiltonian in Eq. \ref{final} represents a subspace wave function dynamically embedded in a bath of interacting quasiparticles.
-The matrix elements $\bra{I} H \ket{I'}$ and $\bra{I} H \ket{J}$ are computed with the exact many-body Hamiltonian using the Slater-Condon rules.\cite{slater_pr_34,condon_pr_36} Compared to Eq. \ref{eigen}, we have renormalized quantities in the denominator of $Z^{\mr}(\omega)$ to excitation energies, though the eigenvalue of $H^{\mathrm{DCI}}$ is still the total energy.
+The matrix elements $\bra{I} H \ket{I'}$ and $\bra{I} H \ket{J}$ are computed with the exact many-body Hamiltonian using the Slater-Condon rules \cite{slater_pr_34,condon_pr_36}.
 For the ground state, $\omega$ is set to zero and no self-consistent iterations are needed.
-For excited states, the excitation energy must be found self-consistently by iterating Eq. \ref{final} until the excitation energy, $\Omega_i = E_i - E_0$, equals the evaluation energy, $\omega = \Omega_i$.
+For excited states, the excitation energy must be found self-consistently by iterating Eq.~\ref{final} until the excitation energy, $\Omega_{\alpha} = E_{\alpha} - E_0$, equals the evaluation energy, $\omega = \Omega_{\alpha}$.

-We first test the theory by dissociating the N$_2$ dimer in the triple-bond AS.
-Bond breaking of molecular dimers is a challenging multi-reference problem because the correct ground state wave function cannot be written as a single Slater determinant.\cite{szabo_qchem,larsen_jcp_113,gagliardi_jcp_134,olsen_jcp_140} We perform DCI calculations by exactly diagonalizing the $(6,6)$ AS (6 electrons distributed in 6 spatial orbitals) dynamically embedded in the full set of molecular orbitals.
-Our calculations based on FHI-AIMS\cite{blum_cpc_180,levchenko_cpc_192,ihrig_njp_17,ren_njp_14,Caruso/etal:2013_2} always use a HF starting point with $G_0W_{0,\mr}$@HF in the basis of HF orbitals.

-Fig.~\ref{binding} shows our DCI results compared to two versions of coupled cluster (CC), random phase approximation (RPA), and full configuration interaction quantum Monte Carlo (FCIQMC).
-Our first observation is that DCI is free of unphysical bumps or divergences in the dissociation curve characteristic of single-reference methods such as CC.
-At equilibrium, DCI overestimates dynamic correlation compared to FCIQMC but is still an improvement over RPA at modest computational increase.
-DCI overestimates the total energy in the dissociation limit, but the dissociation curve is flat.
-The result, particularly in the multi-reference regime at dissociation, should improve by increasing the AS from the minimal $(6,6)$ space.
-The overall agreement with high level results is satisfactory considering the relative ease of our augmented $(6,6)$ CI calculation, which requires no multi-configurational orbital optimization, has a simple frequency dependence, and has no density functional dependence.
+We first test the theory by dissociating the N$_2$ dimer in the triple bond AS.
+Bond breaking of molecular dimers is a challenging multi-reference problem because the correct ground state wave function cannot be written as a single Slater determinant \cite{szabo_qchem,larsen_jcp_113,gagliardi_jcp_134,olsen_jcp_140}.
+We perform DCI calculations by exactly diagonalizing the $(6,6)$ AS (6 electrons distributed in 6 spatial orbitals) dynamically embedded in the full set of molecular orbitals.
+Our calculations based on FHI-AIMS \cite{blum_cpc_180,levchenko_cpc_192,ihrig_njp_17,ren_njp_14,Caruso/etal:2013_2} always use a restricted Hartree-Fock (RHF) starting point with $G_0W_{0,\mr}$@RHF in the basis of RHF orbitals.
+Fig.~\ref{binding} shows our DCI results compared to two versions of coupled cluster (CC), the random phase approximation (RPA), and full configuration interaction quantum Monte Carlo (FCIQMC).
+Our DCI calculation is free of unphysical bumps or divergences in the dissociation curve characteristic of single-reference methods.
+The overall agreement with high level results is satisfactory considering the relative ease of our augmented $(6,6)$ CI calculation.